triton-inference-server/model_analyzer/docs/config.md

 # Logging level
 [ log_level: <string> | default: INFO ]

 # List of GPU UUIDs to be used for the profiling.
-Use 'all' to profile all the GPUs visible by CUDA."
+Use 'all' to profile all the GPUs visible by CUDA.
 [ gpus: <string|comma-delimited-list-string> | default: 'all' ]

 # Maximum concurrency used for the automatic config search.